 Who said camping has to be roughing it?
 One of the many advantages of having a trailer is that you can bring a lot of the comforts of home with you on the road.

-Joan requested that we add this to our list of campgrounds for 2014.
-When sh was little, she would come up here with her parents to camp and fish and has wanted to get back to the area for some time.
+Joan requested that we add Smith and Morehouse to our list of campgrounds for 2014.
+When she was little, she would come up here with her parents to camp and fish and has wanted to get back to the area for some time.
 Now I am not sure, but from what I know about Pa, there probably wouldn’t have been any mani pedi action back then.

 One year ago today, we started down a new path that has totally changed what we do as a family on any given weekend.
 We went from camping 1 time in 6 years to just having completed our 14th in the last year.
 We have traveled over 1700 miles with our trailer and visited places that we didn’t even knew existed.